semuconsulting/PyGPSClient/RTK-TIPS.md

 - A GNSS antenna must be capable of receiving a clear signal on the key GNSS L-Band frequencies - specifically the L1, L2 and (ideally) L5 frequencies.
 Depending on your local circumstances, a simple passive antenna may suffice, or you may benefit from a calibrated active antenna (*provided your receiver supports this - check whether an active antenna requires a DC bias voltage from the receiver*).
 - Ensure that the cable is a high-quality coaxial cable with minimum attenuation in the L-Band spectrum - RG58 as a bare minimum, ideally RF240 or RF400 for longer runs (> 10m).
-- If possible, use a GNSS receiver/breakout board and antenna which support robust BNC or SMA connectors rather than the much smaller U.FL type, which is not designed for repeated insertion and has limited cable length.
+- If possible, use a GNSS receiver/breakout board and antenna which support robust TNC, BNC or SMA connectors rather than the much smaller U.FL type, which is not designed for repeated insertion and has limited cable length.

 ### 3. Use a good ground plane